 A second paradigm, mobility as citizenship, is exemplified by the EU.
 Intergovernmental agreements create free movement zones among qualified countries.
 Their citizens thereby gain directly enforceable rights of access to other countries.
 Citizenship status rules out any other exclusion based on wealth or skills.
 As zones like the EU expand outward, their cosmopolitan logic sees the foreigner as future fellow citizen.
-While zones of free movement often are justified at first on grounds of economic integration, the right to work abroad swiftly turns into a claim for movement in general.34 Yet the statist oversight of this freedom also looms large.
+While zones of free movement often are justified at first on grounds of economic integration, the right to work abroad swiftly turns into a claim for movement in general.
+Yet the statist oversight of this freedom also looms large.
 It is created among member states for their own purposes, not directly by world society.
-The borderless dignity enjoyed by individuals still hinges on their citizenship of a member state from the treaty cancels the rights of the individuals involved.
+The borderless dignity enjoyed by individuals still hinges on their citizenship of a member state.
+As Brexit has shown, loss of that national citizenship or withdrawal of a state from the treaty cancels the rights of the individuals involved.
 And, not least, for a country to qualify for joining a free movement zone like the EU typically involves meeting strict requirements.
 Not only must the economic gap be narrow enough to avoid a huge flow of migrants.
 The country joining must also conform to all the other regulations of a common economic and institutional space.
 One buys free movement by submitting to an ever tighter web of supranational rulemaking.